EricaYanoshak/AI-Purchase-Behavior-Project/Phase_2/README2.md

 - I also took advantage of [Xpert Learning Assistant](https://bootcampspot.instructure.com/courses/6141/external_tools/313) to help with coding errors.
 - This project utilized assistance from [ChatGPT](https://openai.com/chatgpt), an AI language model developed by OpenAI, for generating code snippets, explanations, and guidance.

+The <mark>properties</mark> of the noble gases can be well explained by modern theories of atomic structure: Their <mark>outer shell of valence electrons</mark> is

+**This is in bold, _italics_, ~~and strikethrough~~**

+What factors contribute most to lead conversion?
+How can we prioritize high-value leads?